MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/cloud-management-gateway-faq.md

 If you already deployed [internet-based client management](../plan-internet-based-client-management.md) (IBCM), you can also deploy the cloud management gateway.
 Clients receive policy for both services.
 As they roam onto the internet, they randomly select and use one of these internet-based services.

-### Do the user accounts have to be in the same Azure AD tenant as the tenant associated with the subscription that hosts the CMG cloud service?
+### <a name="bkmk_tenant"></a> Do the user accounts have to be in the same Azure AD tenant as the tenant associated with the subscription that hosts the CMG cloud service?
 <!--SCCMDocs-pr issue #2873-->
 No, you can deploy CMG into any subscription that can host Azure cloud services.